mrjackyliang/homebridge-adt-pulse/README.md

 __NOTE 2:__ Don't forget to enable Homebridge Debug Mode when setting `logLevel` to `40` or above or else debug messages won't be shown.

 ## Resetting the Plugin
-Managing many accessories in a Homebridge environment is already a seemingly hard task, and sometimes you might want to step back and just do a reset.
+Managing many accessories in a Homebridge environment is already a seemingly hard task, and sometimes you might want to step back and do a reset.

 The default is `false`.
 Configure `resetAll` with the values below:
 * Set `resetAll` to `true` for reset mode.